Stacktape

 1. Log in to your AWS account

-If you already have an IAM user account, login as an IAM user.
-Otherwise, login as a root user.
+If you already have an IAM user, log in as an IAM user.
+Otherwise, log in as the root user.

 2. Navigate to My Security Credentials

-In the upper navigation panel, click on your username and navigate to My security credentials page.
+In the top navigation bar, click on your username and select My Security Credentials.

 Console home page

-Depending on if you are logged in as a Root user or an IAM user, you will see different screens and will need to perform different actions.
-If you've just created your AWS account, you're logged in as a Root user.
+Depending on whether you are logged in as a root user or an IAM user, you will see different screens and need to perform different actions.
+If you just created your AWS account, you are logged in as the root user.

-If you are logged in as a Root user and on the My security credentials page, you will see the following screen:
+If you are logged in as the root user, you will see the following screen on the My Security Credentials page:

 Root user - My Security Credentials